Long-Term Disability (LTD) Explained

 These plans often require workers to file for Social Security Disability Insurance Benefits (SSDIB) and reduce the amount paid by all or a portion of the SSDIB benefit.
 With Schiffman Law Office, P.C., you can always count on our Phoenix long-term disability attorneys to explain the various plan requirements, exclusions and offsets and assist you in fully developing the evidence to support your claim.

-Each claim is unique and each insurance company evaluates claims in its own manner.
-However, an experienced Phoenix disability lawyer will tell you that some common reasons for denial include:
+Each claim is unique and each insurance company evaluates claims based upon its own plan’s provisions or law.
+An experienced Phoenix disability lawyer will tell you that some common reasons for denial include:

-- The medical record, including physician reports and test results, is inadequate or insufficient because it doesn’t address all of the important issues
+- The medical record, including physician reports and test results, is inadequate or insufficient because it doesn’t address all of the important issues; or

-- Intentionally making policy language confusing or ambiguous
+- Intentionally making policy language confusing or ambiguous; or

 - Encouraging and perhaps rewarding claim adjusters for denials

-When presenting a claim under a private Plan, proof that the insurance carrier engaged in bad faith can result in the award of significant damages.
+When presenting a claim under a private plan, proof that the insurance carrier engaged in bad faith can result in the award of significant damages.
 Under ERISA no damages are recoverable for an insurance carrier acting in bad faith.

-The specific process of appeal is different with respect to the different type of claim presented.
-For claims presented under ERISA the Plan must permit 180 days from receipt of the denial of a claim to present an appeal, at least for the initial denial.
+The specific process of appeal depends on the type of claim presented.
+For claims presented under ERISA, the Plan must permit 180 days from receipt of the initial denial of a claim to present an appeal.
+Shorter appeal times are permissible for additional voluntary appeals.
 Other claims have different appeal times.
-As Phoenix disability lawyer Alan Schiffman cautions, it is essential to know the time limits to appeal and to fully prepare the evidence for the appeal because judicial review if often limited to the administrative record.
+As Alan Schiffman cautions, “it is essential to know the time limits to appeal and how to fully prepare the evidence for the appeal because judicial review is often limited to the administrative record.”

 Contact a Phoenix Disability Lawyer for Legal Advice

-Insurance company representatives know every avenue available to the company to deny a claim.
-Protect your rights and level the playing field by retaining experienced and knowledgeable counsel.
-Call Schiffman Law Office, P.C., a Phoenix disability law firm at 602-266-2667 or 1-800-545-7372.
+Insurance company representatives are trained to know every avenue available to deny a claim.
+Protect your rights and level the playing field by hiring an experienced and knowledgeable counsel.